DDS-GmbH/s3-metadata-tagger-lib/README.md

 the s3 object with a inplace `COPY, MetadataDirective="REPLACE"` operation.

 This package comes with two optional variants for metadata extraction:
-* PDF: for determining the number of pages in a pdf
+* pdf: for determining the number of pages in a pdf
-* PICTURE: for determining the dimension of an image
+* picture: for determining the dimension of an image

+## Usage
+The entrypoint into the tagger is the `object_tagger.tag_file` function.

+It expects an `object_tagger.S3ObjectPath(key, bucket)` and a `object_tagger.MetadataHandler(already_tagged, extraction_function, versioning_tag)` object as its parameters.
+The parameters of the `MetadataHandler` are as follows:
+* `already_tagged`: a function which receives the metadata tags already present on the object, and returns a boolean indicating whether the object should be tagged.
+* `extraction_function`: a function receiving the path to the downloaded object, and returning a `string -> string` dictionary embodying the metadata to add to the object
+* `versioning_tags`: a `string -> string` dictionary which contains further tags to add to the s3 object, which can for example be used for tag versioning

+The function tries to extract the metadata and add it to the object for up to three times.
+On success, the added metadata is returned, upon failure an exception is thrown.

 ## Structure
 ### `object_tagger`